WOLFRAM

 Communication Using the OPC UA Library

 The example model consists of a simple tank system that can communicate through the OPC UA protocol.
 The measurement of the liquid level of the first tank is written to a real-valued node on the OPC UA server.
 This value is then read by another component, to be used as a reference for the liquid level of the second tank.
+This setup forms a basic digital twin of the tank process.

 The diagram view of the tank system using OPC UA communication.